 As we move deeper into 2025, several trends will shape AI adoption measurement:

-With Nvidia's Jensen Huang calling 2025 "The Year of the Agent," organizations will need to measure how employees interact with autonomous AI agents rather than just AI tools.
-(Worklytics)
+With Nvidia's Jensen Huang calling 2025 "The Year of the Agent," organizations will need to measure how employees interact with autonomous AI agents rather than just AI tools. (

-As AI capabilities expand beyond text to include voice, image, and video processing, measurement frameworks must evolve to capture these diverse interaction types.
+As AI capabilities expand beyond text to include voice, image, and video processing with the help of new models like Seedance 2.5, measurement frameworks must evolve to capture these diverse interaction types.

 Future KPIs will need to measure the quality of AI-human collaboration, not just individual AI usage patterns.